American Realty Investors (NYSE:ARL) Receives New Coverage from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of American Realty Investors (NYSE:ARL – Free Report) in a research report report published on Wednesday morning.
+StockNews.com initiated coverage on shares of American Realty Investors (NYSE:ARL – Free Report) in a report published on Thursday morning.
 The brokerage issued a hold rating on the financial services provider’s stock.

 American Realty Investors Company Profile